Vadimers/OSGURU/LABS/LB1/ReadMe.md

 Xen meets high security and reliability requirements, as evidenced by its usage by serious companies like Amazon, BitDefender, and others.

+<u>The main components of the VirtualBox hypervisor are:</u>

+**1. Hypervisor Core:** At the core of VirtualBox is the hypervisor itself, which directly interacts with the host hardware to manage virtualization.
+It is responsible for creating, running, and controlling virtual machines.<br/>
+**2. Virtualization Engine:** This component implements the low-level functionality required for virtualization, including memory and CPU management, device emulation, and instruction execution.<br/>
+**3. VM Monitor (VMM):** The VM Monitor is responsible for monitoring and controlling the execution of virtual machines.
+It intercepts privileged instructions from guest operating systems and manages their execution on the host hardware.<br/>
+**4. Hardware Abstraction Layer (HAL):** The HAL abstracts the physical hardware resources of the host system, presenting them to guest operating systems as virtual hardware components.
+This allows multiple VMs to run simultaneously on the same physical machine without interference.<br/>
+**5. Device Emulation:** VirtualBox includes device emulation components that emulate virtual hardware devices, such as virtual CPUs, memory, disk controllers, network interfaces, and graphics adapters.
+These virtual devices are presented to guest operating systems as if they were real hardware.<br/>
+**6. Virtual Machine Manager (VMMgr):** This component provides a management interface for controlling virtual machines, managing their configuration, starting and stopping them, and monitoring their performance.<br/>
+**7. Frontend Interface:** VirtualBox provides user-friendly frontend interfaces, including a graphical user interface (GUI) and a command-line interface (CLI), for configuring and managing virtual machines.<br/>
+**8. Service Interfaces:** VirtualBox exposes service interfaces for interacting with the hypervisor and virtual machines programmatically.
+These interfaces enable automation and integration with other systems and tools.<br/>

+<u>The main capabilities of the VirtualBox hypervisor are:</u>

+**1. Virtual machines (VMs):** VirtualBox allows you to create and run virtual machines of different operating systems such as Windows, Linux, macOS and others.
+Each virtual machine runs as a separate virtual environment with its own processor, memory, disk, and network settings.<br/>
+**2. Guest support:** VirtualBox provides support for a large number of guest operating systems, including various versions of Windows, Linux, macOS, FreeBSD, and more.
+This allows users to run a variety of OSes on their primary computer.<br/>
+**3. Sharing resources:** VirtualBox allows you to configure file and folder sharing between the host system and the guest OS.<br/>
+**4. System resources:** The user can configure the amount of available system resources (such as CPU, RAM, disk) for each virtual machine.<br/>
+**5. Networking:** VirtualBox provides various networking options for virtual machines, such as NAT, bridge, internal network, etc. This allows you to customize communication between virtual machines and external networks.<br/>
+**6. Snapshots:** VirtualBox allows you to create snapshots of virtual machines, which allows you to save the state of the system at a certain point in time and return to it when necessary.<br/>
+**7. Virtualization of hardware devices:** VirtualBox supports the virtualization of hardware devices such as USB devices, network adapters, sound devices, etc., allowing them to be used in virtual machines.<br/>
+**8. Compatibility and advanced features:** VirtualBox has a high level of compatibility with different versions of operating systems and software.
+There are also advanced features that allow for USB 2.0 and 3.0 support, GPU virtualization, and more.<br/>

 2. Після перегляду відео дайте відповіді на наступні питання.

 2.1	Перерахуйте етапи для розгортання операційної системи на базі віртуальної машини VirtualBox.